Critical MeMe

 Carnage (2011)

 I thought this would be really boring.
-What I knew going in was that it's a one-set movie witha a bunch of talking -- but it was fascinating.
+What I knew going in was that it's a one-set movie with a bunch of talking -- but it was fascinating.
 Yes, the people were kind of horrible, but they weren't so horrible as to be unrecognizable.
 A few times I even caught myself thinking how nice it would be to just let loose in the way that all of the characters eventually did.
 I started getting into the mindset of “this is how great friendships are born.”

 Not that I’d want to be friends with any of those people.